meglecz/mkCOInr/doc/content/reference.rst

     - :ref:`sequence tsv with taxIDs<sequence_tsv_with_taxid_io>`
     - :ref:`outdir<outdir_io>`
-    - target_region_fas (A small phylogenetically diverse fasta file with sequences already trimmed to the target region; Optional; Can be produced by e-pcr included in the script.)
+    - bait_fas (A small phylogenetically diverse fasta file with sequences already trimmed to the target region; Optional; Can be produced by e-pcr included in the script.)

 Parameters/options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~